sayyed-glitch/excalidraw-academic-science-assets/README.md

 ### By Sayyed Glitch (Jaid Sayyed) | @broexplainsscience

 High-quality, hand-drawn style visual assets for Excalidraw —
 built for chemistry, pharmacy, and academic note-taking.
+**No AI.
+No shortcuts.
+Just expertise.**

 ---